RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - fourthly, that the plaintiff acted in reliance on the false representation; and
         - fifthly, that the plaintiff suffered damage which was caused by reliance on the false representation.
     - Derry v Peek (1889) 14 App Cas 33
-      - ‘... if fraud be proved, the motive of the person guilty of it is immaterial.
+      - '... if fraud be proved, the motive of the person guilty of it is immaterial.
   - INNOCENT MISREPRESENTATION
     - Redgrave v Hurd (1881) 20 Ch D 1
     - Where the defendant honestly believed the statement was correct / was not aware that it was false.
     - Rescission is the only remedy – no damages.
-    - Innocent misrepresentation is the “default finding”.
+    - Innocent misrepresentation is the "default finding".
       - The plaintiff has the onus of proving any fraud or negligence.
     - Remedy = rescission of the contract.
     - A guilty representor can be protected by a term in the contract which excludes liability if misrepresentation = innocent.
     - Cannot exclude liability for fraudulent misrepresentations.
     - S Pearson & Son Ltd v Mayor of Dublin [1907] AC 351
-      - ‘Now it seems clear that no one can escape liability for his own fraudulent statements by inserting in a contract a clause that the other party shall not rely upon them. ...
+      - 'Now it seems clear that no one can escape liability for his own fraudulent statements by inserting in a contract a clause that the other party shall not rely upon them. ...
-      - They contemplate honesty on both sides and protect only against honest mistakes.’
+      - They contemplate honesty on both sides and protect only against honest mistakes.'
 (353-354, Lord Loreburn LC)
     - Fitzpatrick v Michel (1928) 28 SR (NSW) 285, 289
-      - ‘A jeweller may state that a ring is gold either as an expression of opinion or as a statement of fact.
+      - 'A jeweller may state that a ring is gold either as an expression of opinion or as a statement of fact.
-      - The fact that it is or is not gold is an existing fact, and if he knows that it is not, he is guilty of misrepresentation.’
+      - The fact that it is or is not gold is an existing fact, and if he knows that it is not, he is guilty of misrepresentation.'
 (Ferguson J)

 # Week 9 - ACL s 18, Mistake